Welcome to the Ugly Duck farm.

 This hen is what is typically called a "Self Colored" blue.
 She is not a self blue, which is lavender.
-She is self colored, meaning she was born solid blue with black feet and beak.
-As she aged, the beak lightened up to gray.
+She is self colored, meaning she was born solid blue with blue feet and beak.
+As she aged, the beak lightened up.

 Self colored blue is often mis spoken as "Self Blue".
 But, self blue is a completely different gene.

 This silver is the result of bad breeding.

 Muscovy ducks have a color zone on the head, neck, and tail which can be altered seperately from the body color.
 Repeated color crossings can result in these color zones being an odd color, but the odd color usually goes away after a molt or two.